The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: Introduction

-In the present paper, we completely generalize methods and results from our previous work Ba\c{s}kal and Kuyrukcu~\cite{sibelhalil} to the non-Abelian case without including any scalar fields by taking into account spinless and torsionless Weyl-Yang gravity model in the context of the more than five dimensional pure KK theories.
-As is well-known in KK theories, the $4$D matter is induced from geometry in higher dimensions that the space-time is empty.
-In our approach, the $4$D matter-spin source term is induced from those that matter carrying energy-momentum but not possessing any spin tensor.
-We also extend the reduced equations to more physical forms by taking the compact $internal$ space as a homogeneous coset spaces background needed in KK theories.
-We can achieve this construction the following outline of our article.
-In Sec.
-II and III, we begin a brief review of both of the non-Abelian KK theory and Weyl-Yang gravity model, respectively, to remind the reader some basic elements of those theories for convenient reading, and to introduce the relations which we employ all along in the work.
-In Sec.
-IV, we perform a popular dimensional KK reduction procedure to obtain the modified $4$D Weyl-Yang+Yang-Mills action from a pure $(4+N)$-dimensional Weyl-Yang gravitational Lagrangian without supplementary matter fields.
-In that respect, the dimensionally reduced field equations which contain naturally the generalized gravitational source term and the Lorentz force density and stress-energy tensors are simultaneously investigated, and they are compared with the our previous gravity model and standard higher-dimensional KK theories in Sec.
-V and Sec.
-VI, respectively.
-As a by-product, the coset space case of the theory is also included which leads to more physical results and some plain solution of the field equations in some detail.
+In the present paper, we completely generalize the methods and results of our previous work~\cite{sibelhalil} from $U(1)$ Abelian case to the non-Abelian case without introducing any scalar boson fields by taking into account spinless and torsionless Weyl$-$Yang gravity model in the context of more than five dimensional pure KK theories.
+As it is well-known in KK theories, the $4$D matter is induced from geometry in higher dimensions that the spacetime is empty, whereas in our approach, without loss of generality, the $4$D matter-spin source term is induced from those that matter carrying energy-momentum but not possessing any spin tensor.
+We also extend the reduced equations to more physical forms by taking the compact $internal$ space as a homogeneous coset space which is necessary in KK theories.
+We can achieve this construction by following outline of our article.
+In section 2, we begin a brief review of Weyl$-$Yang gravity model in $(4+N)$ dimensions, to remind the reader some basic elements of that theory for convenient reading.
+In section 3, we perform a popular KK dimensional reduction procedure to obtain the modified $4$D Weyl$-$Yang$+$Yang$-$Mills action associated with a pure $(4+N)$-dimensional Weyl$-$Yang gravitational Lagrangian without supplementary spin-matter fields which lead to covariantly conservative energy-momentum tensor.
+In that respect, the dimensionally reduced field equations which naturally contain the generalized gravitational source term that does not exist in the literature so far and the Yang$-$Mills force density which is exactly equivalent to the negative gradient of a Yang$-$Mills quadratic invariant and stress-energy tensors are simultaneously investigated in the anholonomic frame, and they are compared to our previous gravity model and standard higher-dimensional KK theories in section 4 and section 5, respectively.
+As a by-product, the coset space case of the theory is also included which leads to more physical results and some plain solutions of the field equations in detail.
 Finally, the last section demonstrates a brief discussion and conclusions obtained from our analysis.
+The appendix also contains a brief review to the major steps of non-Abelian KK framework in the anholonomic frame (as well as notational conventions) to introduce the reader some relations which we employ throughout this work.